You want flawless photographs of your red carpet event shared on social media. The 3 most important things to remember:

-- Pick the right backdrop material
+- The right backdrop material

 - Find the right angle & test before it’s time